SUSE/qe-sap-deployment/README.md

 Edit the values of variables.sh to match your configuration.

-Then copy the `azure_hana_media.example.yaml` file and edit the values so the ansible knows where to download the installation media.
-For azure, it is preferred upload the media to blobs in an Azure storage account
+Then copy the `azure_hana_media.example.yaml` file and edit the values so that ansible knows where to download the installation media.
+For azure, it is preferred to upload the media to blobs in an Azure storage account.

 ```shell
 cp ansible/playbooks/vars/azure_hana_media.example.yaml ansible/playbooks/vars/azure_hana_media.yaml